Amish lethal microcephaly

 Amish lethal microcephaly is a rare genetic disorder which is characterized by severe microcephaly (small head) from birth, brain hypoplasia (underdeveloped brain), micrognathia (small chin), irritability (at second or third month of age), seizures, problems controlling their body temperature, high levels of alpha-ketogluraic acid in their urine, and less commonly hepatomegaly (large liver).
 Babies with this condition typically die when they are 6 months old.
-This disorder was named after the Amish since, in Old Order Amish communities in Pennsylvania, it affects 1 in 500 babies, while 1 in 11 people in the same communities are unaffected carriers of the (recessive) mutation that causes the disorder, it has not been found outside this population.
+This disorder was named after the Amish because it was discovered in Old Order Amish communities in Pennsylvania, where it affects 1 in 500 babies.
+Additionally, 1 in 11 people in those communities are unaffected carriers of the recessive mutation that causes the disorder.
+No cases of the disorder have been found outside this population.